qixwang/mc-docs.zh-cn/articles/cognitive-services/Face/includes/quickstarts/face-client-library-csharp.md

     ```csharp
         /*
      * SNAPSHOT OPERATIONS
      * Copies a person group from one Azure region (or subscription) to another.
-For example: from the ChinaEast2 region to the WestUS.
+For example: from the ChinaEast2 region to the China East.
      * The same process can be used for face lists.
      * NOTE: the person group in the target region has a new person group ID, so it no longer associates with the source person group.
      */